Aamrapalimahajan30/ImageGallery/README.md

 ------

->  **I built this project with my teammate [Khan Aafiya].
-It’s a small project but it helped us build our confidence and skills in front-end development.**
+>  **I built this project with my teammate [Khan Aafiya](https://github.com/khan-aafiya) It’s a small project but it helped us build our confidence and skills in front-end development.**

 -----